himanshu2454/Kunteksto/docs_source/source/intro.rst

 This is the **preferred environment** for a tool like Kunteksto because it integrates easily with systems for domain experts, data engineers and data scientists.

-- Install Anaconda Python 3.6+ for your platform according to the instructions here https://docs.continuum.io/anaconda/install/
+- Install Anaconda Python 3.6+ for your platform according to the instructions `here <https://docs.continuum.io/anaconda/install/>`_
 - Install SQLiteBrowser as directed by the links above.
-- If you are using Linux or Mac OSX, follow the instructions for your platform for **lxml** installation.
-See: http://lxml.de/installation.html
+- If you are using Linux or Mac OSX, follow the `instructions for your platform <http://lxml.de/installation.html>`_ for **lxml** installation.

 - Open a terminal window and create a conda environment.
 On Windows it is best to open an *Anaconda Terminal* from the Anaconda menu: